alttch/myval/README.md

 let buf = df.into_ipc_block();
 ```

+Need to send sliced?
+No problem, there are methods which can easily return
+sliced series, sliced data frames or IPC chunks.

 ### Overriding data types

 Consider there is a i64-column "time" which contains nanosecond timestamps.
 Let